KPIs: Why Your Business Should Ditch ‘Performance’ Indicators and Start ‘Predicting’ the Future

 Which KPIs are you going to obsess about in your business?
 Click to tweet

-How many things can you really get obsessed about?
+How many things can you really get obsessed with?
 1 or 2 or 3?
 Certainly no more.

 In fact, the science of the brain suggests we can cope with two or three reasonably comfortably, and, if it gets to four, it is stretched.
 If it gets beyond four it is maxed out and fails to work.